I left my job. What happens to my savings?

 Stay in your plan

-If you have at least $5,000 in the account, you can usually leave your money in your former employer’s plan at Vanguard.
+If you have a certain amount of money in your account—typically at least $5,000 or $7,000, depending on plan rules—you can usually leave your money in your former employer's plan at Vanguard.
 If you're happy with your plan, you may want to stay.

 • The plan may offer low-cost investment options not available elsewhere.

-• You won’t pay taxes on your money until you take a distribution or withdrawal.*
+• You won't pay taxes on your money until you take a distribution or withdrawal.2

 • Your plan may offer you the flexibility to take partial distributions or installment payments.

-• If you have a plan loan, you can use electronic bank transfers to continue making payments.2
+• If you have a plan loan, you can use electronic bank transfers to continue making payments.3

 • You can't continue contributing to the plan.